team-dev-docs/devdocsprod-dev-docs/docs/VS-Code-Dev-Docs-Commands/devdocs.generateDocumentation-Command.md

 4. **Code Snippets**: Relevant code snippets are included to illustrate the usage of functions, classes, and variables.
 5. **Context and Usage**: The generated documentation provides context on how the documented components fit into the overall codebase and how they should be used.

-## Why should I use this VSCode Extension Command?
+## Why should I use this VS Code Extension Command?

 Generating documentation manually can be a tedious and time-consuming task, especially for large codebases or when working on complex projects.
 The `devdocs.generateDocumentation` command streamlines this process, saving you valuable time and effort.
 Here are some key benefits: